bdelangh/APIManagement/Readme.md

 <img src="images/APIOptions.jpg" height=300>

-The relevant options for a oData service are either to create it manually or upload the definition via an openAPI specification.
-So we need to convert the `$metadata` xml file to an openAPI specification.
+The relevant options for an oData service are either to create it manually or upload the definition via an openAPI specification.
+So we need to convert the `$metadata` xml definition file to an openAPI specification.
 Luckily the internet offers tooling to execute this conversion.

 ### Download the oData $metadata
 The `$metadata` can be downloaded from \